 I discovered I had a super-power.
 Not only do I get teens, but I’m a translator between them and their parents.
 I developed a simple system that had two goals: staying connected to teens and empowering them to become adults.
 When used consistently, this system created significant changes for parents who had “tried everything.”

 All this reinforced what I already believed: It takes a village to raise a child.
 But that village needs to have new tools to reach today’s child.

 This process of learning while teaching is what inspired me to create Tame the Teen.
 In the age of interconnectivity, no one has to struggle alone.
-I benefited from the mentorship I received, and the parents I worked with benefited from my perspective.
+Being a personal coach for parents means sharing what I learned from 15 years of teen taming with other parents.

 I also happen to LOVE teens.
 I love their awkwardness and beauty, their keenness and cluelessness.
 They are full of what I like to call “becoming energy”–not entirely formed but so gorgeously alive!

 Today’s children are growing up in a new world.
 As parents, we are unsure of what that means for the hows: How do we help teens engage with real life, not just screen life?
 How do we communicate clearly, face-to-face?
 How do we teach teens to problem solve and think for themselves?
 How do we nurture independence and accountability?

 How do we raise people to thrive in a complicated world?